 **Agile is perfectly compatible with innovation teams, where knowledge and content grow and improve during the project.

-We could manage any and all projects with Agile but it would be a big mistake to do so: traditional project management (waterfall / cascade / V) is most appropriate in many cases (e.g. repetitive production).
-Managing Agile will allow you to use it for the right projects (innovative, creative, complex...) and at the right time (early phases or during hybrid project management).
+We could in theory manage any and all projects with Agile yet it would be a big mistake to do so.
+Traditional project management (waterfall / cascade / V) is most appropriate in many cases (e.g. repetitive production).
+Understanding Agile will allow you to use it for the right projects (innovative, creative, complex...), at the right time (early phases or during hybrid project management).
 Simply put, Agile is very suitable for projects you cannot fully define on Day One: